Dheena19/Question-Paper-Difficulty-Analysis/README.md

 This project uses dataset from Kaggle.
 The dataset is impoerted, transformed, analyzed and visualized using Pyhton in jupyter notebook.
 I have used Naive bayes algorithm and Random forest algorithm to analyze and compared their accuracy.

-# Datasset description and sample data
+# Dataset description and sample data

 The Dataset (predictiondata.csv) which we are using contains 530 records, in which each record contains: